IFP

 has emerged as a leader in sourcing and trading sustainable biomass materials

-because it has identified and responded to:
+because it has identified and is responding to:

 -